-WARNING: Shut off the control unit.
-Ground the spray gun electrode to remove any residual charge.
+WARNING: Shut off the gun control unit and ground the spray gun electrode to remove any residual charge.
 Failure to observe this warning could result in personal injury.

-WARNING: Shut off the fluid delivery system and relieve the fluid pressure in the system before changing nozzles or restrictors or performing any maintenance procedures.
+WARNING: Shut off the fluid-delivery system and relieve the fluid pressure in the system.
 Failure to observe this warning could result in an injection injury.